Most of us aren’t enthusiastic about learning how to cope with change, so strategies for dealing with change are beneficial.

 Career

 The hardest part of a work change can be leaving friends behind and stepping into new skills and responsibilities.
-It is scary to leave the comfort of a good job and trust that your next step will be better.

-However professional growth usually requires us to cope with the change that often accompanies career moves.
+However professional growth usually requires us to cope with the change that accompanies career moves.
 Career moves expand your knowledge, teach you how to overcome obstacles, and become a leader.

 Relationships